saltyorg/docs/docs/reference/modules/traefik_template.md

 ## Overview

-Generates a Docker Compose template with Traefik provisioning.
+Generates a Docker Compose template with Traefik configuration.

 ---